 Recently, the Physiscope and the RTS have produced a weekly TV programme L’Oreille des Kids specially designed for 7 – 11 years old children.

-After the PhysiScope’s success, the Faculty of Science of UNIGE created the ChimiScope, the BioScope and the Mathscope.
-With the generous support of the H. Dudley Wright Foundation and other public and private support, it is planned to gather all these activities in a single unique place: the ScienScope.
+After the Physiscope’s success, the Faculty of Science of UNIGE created the Chimiscope, the Bioscope, the Mathscope, the Infoscope and the Terrascope.
+With the generous support of the H. Dudley Wright Foundation and other public and private support, it is planned to gather all these activities in a single unique place: the Scienscope.
 This pool will allow developing pluridisciplinary approaches necessary to understand some of today’s technological and societal issues.

 More information and registration for a visit